All films will be shown in the Teatro Santa Ana, Biblioteca Pública

 ABOUT THE FILMMAKER:

 New York Times chief film critics A.O.
 Scott and Manohla Dargis named Alison Klayman one of their 20 Directors to Watch on a list of rising international filmmaking talents under 40.
-Her debut feature documentary, AI WEIWEI: NEVER SORRY, was shortlisted for an Academy Award, nominated for two Emmys, and earned Klayman a Director’s Guild of America nomination.
-It premiered at the 2012 Sundance Film Festival where it won a Special Jury Prize, and was picked up by IFC Films.
-NEVER SORRY has now been translated into over 26 languages and released theatrically around the world.
-It was also one of the highest grossing films of 2012 directed by a woman.
+Her debut feature documentary, AI WEIWEI: NEVER SORRY, was shortlisted for an Academy Award, nominated for two Emmys, and earned Klayman a Directors Guild of America nomination.
+It premiered at the Sundance Film Festival where it won a Special Jury Prize, and was picked up by IFC Films.
+NEVER SORRY has now been translated into more than 26 languages and released theatrically around the world.